CNA salary state by state [Updated September 2025]

 When predicting nursing assistant income, the state where a CNA works is one of the most illuminating factors.
 Here’s how much CNAs make an hour and annually in the top 10 best-paying states for CNAs:

-Which are the highest-paying cities for CNAs?
+Which are the highest-paying cities for CNA jobs?

-Are you considering packing your bags and traveling to one of the highest-paying states for CNAs?
 Then, you’ll want to know which specific areas within these states offer certified nursing assistants the highest average salaries.
-The following are the average pay rates in the top 10 highest-paying metropolitan areas for CNAs:
+The following are the average pay rates in the top 10 highest-paying metropolitan and nonmetropolitan areas for CNAs:

 Which are the highest-paying CNA jobs by industry?